NON-STATE ACTORS IN EDUCATION

 Quality of teaching and learning

 Curriculum and education standardsSpecialised programme accreditation is generally required in fields such as medicine, engineering, law, and teaching.
-Specialised or programme accreditation evaluates specific educational programmes leading to the award of qualifications at the post-secondary and tertiary level and is primarily undertaken by specialised accrediting bodies or professional bodies.
-The National Accreditation Board collaborates with national regulatory bodies for the professions, and regional and international specialised accrediting bodies in the accreditation of programmes.
+The accreditation evaluates specific educational programmes leading to the award of qualifications at the post-secondary and tertiary level and is primarily undertaken by specialised accrediting or professional bodies.
+The National Accreditation Board collaborates with national regulatory bodies, as well as regional and international specialised accrediting bodies for the accreditation of programmes.

-Teaching profession: During the accreditation process, private higher education institutions must fulfil the requirements regarding the quality of their faculty.
+Teaching profession: During the accreditation process, private higher education institutions must fulfil the minimum requirements regarding the quality of their staff.

 Equitable access